Tradition 9. Our groups, as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve.

 Interaction of the Traditional and Legal Service Arms

-The Traditional (Area Delegates) and Legal Service Arms (BOT Members) of S-Anon cooperate throughout the year whenever necessary; joint conference calls may occur semi-annually, in April and October.
-Both service structures officially interact at the annual World Service Conference (WSC) currently held on the Friday before the start of the July S-Anon International Convention.
+The Traditional (Area Delegates) and Legal Service Arms (BOT Members) of S-Anon cooperate throughout the year whenever necessary; a joint conference call may occur semi-annually in February.
+Both service structures officially interact at the annual World Service Conference (WSC) generally held on the Friday before the start of the July S-Anon International Convention.
 Members of the WSC include the Area Delegates, BOT Officers, Regional Trustees, Standing BOT Committee Chairs, and the Executive Director of the World Service Office.
 The purpose of the World Service Conference is to provide a forum where the issues and policies affecting all S-Anon and S-Ateen groups can be discussed and informed decisions can be made with all members of the fellowship having the potential to be represented.

 Any individual member, group, or Intergroup is welcome to submit one or more motions through their Area Delegate or Regional Trustee for consideration and possible submission to the WSC.
 The decisions made by the WSC are brought back to the fellowship through the same channels of communication.
 Motions can be submitted to the WSO anytime between August 1 and March 1.
 Delegates and other WSC members receive motions that will be on the agenda for consideration by the first week of May so that all registered S-Anon groups may be given the opportunity to provide feedback to their Area Delegate.
 Motions are also posted on the S-Anon website prior to the WSC.
 Presenting, discussing and voting on motions at the WSC ensures that S-Anon members have a voice regarding issues that may affect the fellowship.